lexay/egs-bot/README.md

 Major release 1.0 6/13/2022

-App still works no matter what :-) and got I18n implemented for folks from around the globe who wanna use it or wish to take part in the project  :-)
+App still works no matter what :-) and got I18n implemented for you folks from around the globe who may wanna use it or wish to take part in the project  :-)

 ### How to use
 1. Pull the project.